SSWConsulting/SSW.Rules.Content/rules/group-managed-service-account-gmsa/rule.md

 ### The benefits of gMSAs:

-1. **Multiple servers -** Services and tasks can be set and run across multiple servers, a necessity given the modern state of organizations today.
+1. **Multiple servers -** Services and tasks can be set and run across multiple servers, a necessity given the modern state of organizations today
-2. **Automated password management -** Passwords are automatically generated, rotated and handled by the OS.
+2. **Automated password management -** Passwords are automatically generated, rotated and handled by the OS
 3. **Passwords are handled by the OS** - When applications require a password, they query Active Directory.
-No human knows the password to that, making it much harder to be compromised.
+No human knows the password to that, making it much harder to be compromised
-4. **You can delegate management to other administrators** - Having the flexibility to delegate management can be incredibly helpful for ensuring there isn't just a single admin responsible for your service account security.
+4. **You can delegate management to other administrators** - Having the flexibility to delegate management can be incredibly helpful for ensuring there isn't just a single admin responsible for your service account security

 ### There are some requirements and difficulties for using these kinds of accounts: